grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "True.
 I would like to bring some of the crew down to the cargo hold and shift cargo back towards the middle of the boat.
 See if we can get it stowed so it trims more evenly."

-"Sure, but lets run a little longer first.
+"Sure, but let's run a little longer first.
 At our current rate we've only made maybe a dozen nautical miles from the depot so far."

 "Think we can risk a little more speed yet?"